How Much Is A 1 Carat Diamond?

 So, why is this important?
 You could be getting less value for your money.
 GIA recommends always considering the cut grade to make sure you don’t pay for the wasted carat weight.
 Always consult with an expert and reputable jeweler who understands all 4Cs, such as David Alan, to help select the best diamond within your budget to garner the best value.

 Buying a diamond ring is arguably one of the most important purchases in your lifetime.
 To ensure you are getting the best quality and value for your money speak with a reputable jeweler.
-A jeweler who will take time to help educate you about the 4Cs as well as walk you through the custom design process is integral.
+A jeweler who will take time to help educate you about the 4Cs as well as walk you through the design process is integral.
 Regardless of your budget, a reputable jeweler, like David Alan, will invest their time, energy, and expertise in exchange for your business.

 Engage in a complimentary virtual consultation with David Alan, today!